Independent software programme advisory

 Practice · 01

-Process Design Fitness, Master-Data Ownership, Role Clarity and Decision Authority.
-One page that tells you — and your board — what’s actually ready and what isn’t.
+Process Design Fitness, Master-Data Ownership, Role Clarity, Decision Authority and People Readiness.
+One page that tells you, and your board, what’s actually ready and what isn’t.

 Practice · 02